Knowing what to order when you go out to eat can be hard, so keep reading for our top dietitian-approved options for fast food for diabetes.

 And if you want one of their dipping sauces, the Honey Roasted BBQ sauce would be your best choice.

-Just like with Pizza Hut, make sure to pay attention to which size pizza your slice came from and opt for a couple veggie loaded slices of their thin crust.
-And check out their nutrition calculator as well!
+- Just like with Pizza Hut, make sure to pay attention to which size pizza your slice comes from and opt for a couple veggie-loaded slices of their thin crust.

 1. Subway